Skip to content

 5 min

-The first has been a champion of the same; we've been working together on fermentation and drying processes, and the quality of his batches is a solid testament to his dedication and eternal pursuit of excellence.
-His constant dedication and eternal pursuit of excellence make him the foundation of our Nicaraguan menu.
-Meanwhile, Samuel, who was the fourth, represents the ultimate generational change.
-Last year, Joaquín came up with crazy ideas about controlled fermentation that were implemented from the very beginning.
-Today, much of the production is done anaerobically, with temperature control as a determining factor.
+The first one was a champion of the same competition.
+We've been working together on fermentation and drying processes, and the quality of his batches is undeniable.
+His constant dedication and relentless pursuit of excellence make him a cornerstone of our Nicaraguan menu.
+On the other hand, Samuel, who came in fourth, perfectly embodies the generational shift.
+Last year, Joaquín came up with some wild ideas about controlled fermentation, which were implemented from the very beginning.
+Today, a large part of the production is done anaerobically, with temperature carefully controlled, as it's a crucial factor.

 Your cart